What is Melasma?

 Melasma is hyperpigmentation on the face which more commonly shows on the cheeks; nose; forehead; and upper lip.

-Melasma is actually a very common skin problem also sometimes called the “pregnancy mask” as hormones affect it during pregnancy.
+Melasma is actually a very common skin problem also sometimes called the “pregnancy mask” as hormones affect it during pregnancy and may be caused by birth control pills.
 Melasma can present as brown; tan; or even blue-gray patches in these areas.

-It is more common in women and moreso particularly in dark skinned ethnicities such as Hispanic; Indian; Middle Eastern; and Northern African.
+It is more common in women and moreso particularly in dark skinned ethnicities such as Hispanic; Indian; Middle Eastern; and Northern African but can also occur in Caucasians.

 Melasma is usually caused by sun exposure but also genetic disposition and hormonal changes.